Yorkshire Energy: tariff, login & contact details

-Yorkshire Energy are an independent local supplier who is aiming to be the best rather than the biggest.
-They focus on giving their customers the best service possible while keeping things simple in terms of tariffs.
+Yorkshire Energy was an independent local supplier who aimed to be the best rather than the biggest.
+They focused on giving their customers the best service possible while keeping things simple in terms of tariffs.

-Describing themselves as a small, but nimble enough company to ‘adapt to change’, Yorkshire Energy are a brand new supplier of gas and electricity looking to challenge the ‘big six’.
-Yorkshire Energy reviews are thin on the ground, however, and we wanted to discover what makes this supplier different from the rest.
+Describing themselves as a small, but nimble enough company to ‘adapt to change’, Yorkshire Energy were a brand new supplier of gas and electricity looking to challenge the ‘big six’.
+Yorkshire Energy reviews are thin on the ground, however, and we wanted to discover what made this supplier different from the rest.

-With a focus on delivering exceptional customer service, Yorkshire Energy want to keep things simple for their customers.
-Not wanting people to feel in the dark about their energy prices or grow frustrated over complex billing, their website offers just one simple tariff and energy saving tips.
+With a focus on delivering exceptional customer service, Yorkshire Energy wanted to keep things simple for their customers.
+Not wanting people to feel in the dark about their energy prices or grow frustrated over complex billing, their website offered just one simple tariff and energy saving tips.

 Their executive chairman Peter Connolly stated “As a Yorkshire-based company, we believe in good value, excellent service and fair, easy to understand tariffs.
 Customers are increasingly voting with their feet and leaving the larger providers to find a better deal from one of the newer suppliers who are cheaper and more responsive.
 We’ve been working on this new offer in the domestic energy market for a number of years now we are live!”